America Job Crisis: Middle Class Is Again The Working Poor

 They’re available for work, but corporate America’s domino effect of firing thousands of workers is preventing them from providing for their families.

-Every month, some major corporation terminate workers by massive layoffs at a time when they need their jobs the most.
+Every month, some major corporation terminates workers by massive layoffs at a time when they need their jobs the most.

-I am convinced that the government is aware of the disappearance of jobs because they spearhead what corporations are able to do through laws.
+I am convinced that the government is aware of the disappearance of middle class jobs because they spearhead what corporations are able to do through laws.

 Federal Law requires advance notice of mass layoffs through the WARN Act, which requires only that employers give notice.